Why Kit IS Important In Photography

 The Benefits of Mirrorless Photography

 I switched from Nikon to Sony, or more importantly from DSLR to Mirrorless.
 Now, as my news section is aimed firmly at visitors to my website and social media, and therefore my clients or potential clients, and not other photographers I will try to keep this as non-technical as possible.
 DSLR or Digital Single Lens Reflex is a type of camera.
-So that the photographer can see through the lens it is fitted with a mirror which sits at 45 degrees just behind the lens and reflects the image as it enters the camera to the viewfinder.
+So that the photographer can see through the lens it is fitted with a mirror that sits at 45 degrees just behind the lens and reflects the image as it enters the camera to the viewfinder.
 When the photographer presses the shutter release button, the mirror flips up into the horizontal position and allows the image to pass through to the image sensor where it is recorded and sent to the memory card.
 A mirrorless camera, you guessed it, doesn’t have that mirror!
-Instead an LCD screen is contained in the viewfinder to which the image is sent electronically.
+Instead, an LCD screen is contained in the viewfinder to which the image is sent electronically.
 There is also an LCD screen on the back of the camera, giving the photographer the choice of which to use.
 Why is that a benefit?
 Getting rid of the mirror wasn’t an instant success and there were some drawbacks, but the technology has developed to a standard now where the drawbacks are few and the benefits outweigh any that are left.

 - Faster and more accurate auto focus to help capture those special moments.